oils-for-unix/oils/doc/ref/chap-cmd-lang.md

 <h3 id="simple-command" class="osh-ysh-topic">simple-command</h3>

 Commands are composed of words.
-The first word may by the name of a shell builtin, an Oil proc / shell "function", an external command, or an alias:
+The first word may be the name of

+1. A builtin shell command
+1. A YSH `proc` or shell "function"
+1. A Hay node declared with `hay define`
+1. An external command
+1. An alias

+Examples:

     echo hi               # a shell builtin doesn't start a process ls /usr/bin ~/src     # starts a new process